keerthanlalith/Thesis0/README.md

 ```
 lastly it prints the mean square error state vise on the test data

-to train all autoencoder structures, run
+to train all NN structures, run

 ```Shell
 ./testall.sh